Thursday, 27 February 2014

 Other instances include the adoption of Moses by Pharoah's daughter who later married Mered who was of the tribe of Judah.
 Yet Moses is always considered a Levite as of course was his older brother Aaron."

 There is a problem with using Esther and Moses, they were already born in their respected context.
 Lets grant what barry is saying is right., Moses himself was still part of the Levitical lineage, that's fine.
-Esther herself was still the son of Avihayil or Abihail after his death, despite Mordecai taking her in.
+Esther herself was still the daughter* of Avihayil or Abihail after his death, despite Mordecai taking her in.
 Unfortunatly for barry, this doesn't prove his case against Jesus.
 Mary had already been pledged to Joseph in marriage and after their ceremony, Jesus was born in a manger to Mary and because of Joseph consummating the marriage AFTER his birth, he is still considered part of Joseph's line and brought into it.

 While Numbers 1:18 does mention the subject of men from their clans, it is speaking on the subject of military service and calling on individual men from those tribes to serve in that militia.